sameeryadav71/Elasticsearch/README.md

 6. To check the data in elasticsearch go to "http://localhost:9200/test/_search?pretty=true" where test is nothing but the index name which we have given in .conf file.

 7. To check all the indices in elasticsearch go to "http://localhost:9200/_cat/indices".

+8. To view all the data for specific index go to "http://localhost:9200/test/_search" where test is the index name.